-Permeability: Plug and play into communities via connectivity maps.
+Plug and play into communities via connectivity maps

-Flexibility: The development of new services needs to take place through a process of negotiation in which the embedded knowledge of creative locals and libraries matches the creative skills of the educational seekers and consumers.
-In other words, each service prototype is tested by the creative user, the prosumer, who will tell if there is a need to modify or not the vision.
-When a negotiation process starts between libray and users (producers and prosumers), best results are in sight.
+The development of new educational services needs to take place through a process of negotiation in which the the embedded knowledge of creative locals and libraries matches the creative skills of the educational seekers and consumers.

+In other words each Pilot Project Prototype is tested by the creative user, the prosumer, who will tell if you need to modify or not your vision.
+As far as a negotiation process starts between libray and users producers and prosumers, best results are in sight.